ti-no-canada/portal/README.md

-# TI no Canadá
+# Portal TI no Canadá

-TI no Canadá is a website for the TI no Canadá Telegram community, serving as a hub for resources, updates, and information.
+ [TI no Canada Portal](https://ti-no-canada.github.io/portal/) for the TI no Canadá Telegram community, serving as a hub for resources, updates, and information.
 Contributions are welcome via **Pull Requests**.

 ## How to Contribute